Rangers extend streak to 4 with 4-3 win over Predators

 Subban took a shot from the right point and McLeod was in front of the crease to sweep in the rebound past Lundqvist for his fourth of the season at 16:39 of the opening period.
 The Predators made it 2-0 when Mike Fisher made a nice backhand pass to Jarnkrok, who beat Lundqvist with a wrist shot for a power-play goal at 3:50 of the second for his 10th of the season.

+''I think it took a little while to adjust to it, and we got a two-goal lead, exactly what we wanted, but (they had a) couple lucky bounces on their goals, too.

+''And myself, I had three chances right in front and I have to find ways to get those in the net because I miss my chance, they come right back down and score.''

 NOTES: Rangers defenseman Dan Girardi missed the game with a foot injury.
 He was hurt blocking a shot in Tuesday's win over Anaheim.
 Adam Clendening returned to the lineup after being a healthy scratch the past four games.
 Matt Puempel and Brandon Pirri also were scratched by New York. ...
 The Rangers are 18-5 against Western Conference teams this season.
 They beat the Predators 2-1 in a shootout in December at Nashville. ...
-Anthony Bitetto, Colton Sissons and Brad Hunt were scratched by the Predators. ...
-Hilary Knight, Monique Lamoureux-Morando and Jocelyne Lamoureux-Davidson of the two-time silver medal-winning U.S. women's hockey team were in attendance.
+Anthony Bitetto, Colton Sissons and Brad Hunt were scratched by the Predators.

 UP NEXT